Skip to main content

 How to find rubbish bins on our waterways

-There are a growing number of recycling points, but you can find all our waste facilities by zooming into your location on the map below.
+You can find all our waste facilities by zooming in on your location on the map below.

 Disposing of your rubbish